 All in all, our favorite landscapes are everywhere in the Volcanoes Natural Park.
 Whichever route you take, the views will be fascinating, with cracked lava rocks and volcanic cones.

-Take the time to explore!
+Take time to explore!

 22. El Golfo and the Green Lagoon